Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

 For each agent $i$, $i \leq n$ and each task $t_j$, $j \leq q$, we set $s_{i, j} = 2$ if and only if $t_j \in S_i$; otherwise $s_{i, j} = \infty$.
 Also, for each agent $i$, $i \leq n$ and each task $t_j$, $j > q$ we set $s_{i, j} = 5$ if and only if $i = j-q$; otherwise $s_{i, j} = \infty$.
 For each agent $i$, $i > n$ and each task $t_j$ we set $s_{i, j} = 6$ if and only if $i-n = j-q$; otherwise $s_{i, j} = \infty$.
 The deadline $d$ is equal to $6$ and the budget $v$ is equal to $v = \frac{7}{3}q+5n$.
 Clearly, each agent has no more than 4 skills and so, in any feasible solution, cannot be assigned more than 4 tasks.

-We will show that the answer to the original instance of the exact set cover problem is ``yes'' if and only if there exists a feasible coalition in the our constructed instance $I$.
+We will show that the answer to the original instance of the exact set cover problem is ``yes'' if and only if there exists a feasible team in the our constructed instance $I$.

-$\Longleftarrow$ Let us assume there exists a feasible coalition $\coal$.
-The cost of this coalition is at most equal to $v = \frac{7}{3}q+5n$.
+$\Longleftarrow$ Let us assume there exists a feasible team $\coal$.
+The cost of this team is at most equal to $v = \frac{7}{3}q+5n$.
 Each non-dummy task (there are $q$ such tasks) takes 2 time units, and thus implies the cost equal to $2$.
 The dummy tasks can be assigned either to non-dummy agents (implying the cost 5) or to dummy agents (implying the cost 6).
 Thus, we infer that at most $\frac{q}{3}$ dummy agents are assigned a task ($2q + \frac{1}{3}q\cdot 6 + (n - \frac{1}{3}q) \cdot 5 = v$).
 As the result at least $(n - \frac{q}{3})$ dummy tasks must be assigned to non-dummy agents.
 A non-dummy agent, who is assigned a dummy task cannot be assigned any other task (otherwise the completion time would exceed the deadline).
 Thus, at most $\frac{q}{3}$ non-dummy agents can be assigned non-dummy tasks.
 The non-dummy tasks can be assigned only to non-dummy agents.
 We see the subsets corresponding to these non-dummy agents who are assigned non-dummy tasks form the solution to the initial exact set cover problem.

 $\Longrightarrow$ Let us assume that there exists the exact set cover in the initial problem.
 The agents corresponding to the subsets from the cover can be assigned tasks so that the deadline is not exceeded and the total cost of completing these tasks is equal to $2q$.
 The other $(n - \frac{q}{3})$ non-dummy agents can be assigned one dummy task each.
 Finally, not-yet assigned dummy tasks can be assigned to dummy agents.
 The total cost of such assignment is equal to $2q + (n - \frac{1}{3}q) \cdot 5 + \frac{1}{3}q\cdot 6 = v$.